stridecolossus/JOVE/doc/blog/part 2 - triangle demo/rendering.commands.md

 }
 ```

-Finally we add the following constant for ending a render pass:
+Finally we add the following constant to end the render pass:

 ```java
 /**